dtuleva/dtuleva/README.md

 me({"name": tf.constant(["Diana"]), "location": tf.constant(["Bulgaria"])})
 ```

-Thanks for looking at what I've written! 👀
+Thanks for l👀king at what I've written!

 If you really need to write back:
 📫 diana.tuleva@outlook.com